Alprazolam (By mouth)

 ALPRAZolam Intensol, Niravam, Xanax, Xanax XRThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use this medicine if you had an allergic reaction to alprazolam or to similar medicines, are pregnant, or have narrow-angle glaucoma.
+Do not use it if you had an allergic reaction to alprazolam or similar medicines, or if you are pregnant or breastfeeding, or you have narrow-angle glaucoma.

 How to Use This Medicine:

 Liquid, Tablet, Dissolving Tablet, Long Acting Tablet

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.